ymh1989/ELS_FDM_3D/README.md

 - Some of solutions in early observation dates are very sensitive.
 I think that it is necessary to modify the smoothing method at ealry observation dates.

 ###Future work###
-- Better smoothing method for discontinous payoff
+- Better smoothing method for discontinous payoff, and spline interpolation which is consistent with solution profile
 - Examine the stability of greeks
 - Weighted average of closing price three or more days prior to maturity (i.e. reduce volatility parameters around maturity)
 - Parallelization for better performance